marcphilipp/introduction-to-gradle/README.md

 Please review the commit history of this repository from the start to see the evolution of the build:

 - Use `gradle init` to create a new Java application project
+- Register `zipSources` task that reuses an existing task class

 ## License